 The Board is focussed on ensuring that the amount in the NGF remains adequate to meet SEGC's costs and any claims on the NGF and making allowance for market volatility.
-Investment returns have been better than expected in FY 2021, however, the Board monitors risks in the market and its investment policy accordingly.
+The NGF has made investment losses during in FY2022, however the Fund remains within the acceptable level set by the Board in its Capital Management Plan.
+The Board monitors risks in the market and its investment policy accordingly.